Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 Over time, we forget how to relax our bodies and lose touch with our body sense.
 Our feelings are stuck in a limbic loop, of survival responses.
 We stop living in the Now.

-When our emotional right brain is stuck at the time of trauma, our body does not get the message to grow up – the result arrested development – scoliosis.
+When our emotional right brain is stuck at the time of trauma, our body does not get the message to grow up – the result is arrested development – scoliosis.

 Emotions & Breath

 A traumatized child instinctively controls distressing feelings by holding their breath.
-Children as young as 6 months have involuntary breath holding spasms when their crying does not elicit favorable responses from their caregivers.
+Children as young as 6 months have involuntary breath-holding spasms when their crying does not elicit favorable responses from their caregivers.

-Many of us grow up in homes where we have learned that expressing emotions can result in being screamed at, beaten, ridiculed, or worse, simply ignored.
+Many of us grow up in homes where we have learned that expressing emotions can result in being screamed at, beaten, ridiculed, or worse simply ignored.

 Unconscious Pattern